 Personal advisers will be able to order "Mandatory Work Activity" - a full-time work placement for four weeks.
 A severe sanction can be imposed if this is not attended without good cause.

 A higher level sanction may be applied to the Universal Credit award for failure (with no good reason) to comply with the requirement to prepare or apply for work; take up an offer of paid work; or ceasing work voluntarily or through misconduct.
-This sanction could result in a reduction of your Universal Credit award, for up to a maximum of 26 weeks (please note: this timeframe dropped to 26 weeks from 3 years for new and existing sanctions from 27 November 2019), depending on the number and regularity of such failures.
+This sanction could result in a reduction of your Universal Credit award, for up to a maximum of 26 weeks (this timeframe dropped to 26 weeks from 3 years for new and existing sanctions from 27 November 2019), depending on the number and regularity of such failures.

 The expectation is that when in work people in this group will earn at least the equivalent of 35 hours at National Minimum/Living Wage.
 This is known as the 'individual earnings threshold'.
 So if you earn the minimum wage then you will be expected to work for at least 35 hours a week.
 But note that if you earn above minimum wage you could be lifted above your earnings threshold but work less than 35 hours - the threshold is measured in terms of earnings not hours.